 First up are the British shows.
 I think England does an awfully good job producing quality television — or maybe we only get the cream of the crop sent over the pond.
 Either way, these British shows are great TV, and they are probably all new to you.

 NOTE: England calls what we could consider a season, a “series.”
-So when I say there are 2 series of a show, that means there are two season’s worth of episodes.
+So when I say there are 2 series of a show, that means there is two season’s worth of episodes.
 Silly Brits, go put something in the boot of your lorry.

 Happy Valley: This is the first of many crime dramas on my list.
 If you like cop shows, you will probably like Happy Valley.
 The main character is a fantastic female police officer, who is flawed and funny and relatable.
 I did have to pop on captions a few times while I was watching since my ear doesn’t always translate the Northern accents properly.
 (2 series)